 Counselors are employed in a variety of settings: community mental health centers, drug rehabilitation centers, hospitals, schools, colleges and universities.
 In addition, master’s prepared counselors may work for themselves in private practice.
 The work week is 40 hours and may include nights or weekends for the convenience of the patients.
 School counselors work the same hours and months as teachers.

-According to the BLS, employment of substance abuse, behavioral disorder and mental health counselors is projected to grow 23 percent from 2016-2026, much faster than the average for all occupations.
-Employment growth is expected as people continue to seek addiction and mental health counseling.
+According to the BLS, employment of school and career counselors and advisors is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

 Counselors receive their education through academic programs at community colleges, colleges and universities.
 Most counselors receive a 4-year bachelor’s degree plus a graduate degree.
 There are 2-year associate degrees that offer certification in specialized areas of counseling.